mirzafahad/mirzafahad.github.io/_posts/2013-02-20-wifi-rouge-access-point-part1.md

 #### 2.1 Installing VMware

-Download [VMware Workstation Player](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html) (at the time of writing it is V16.0).
+Download [VMware Workstation Player](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html) (at the time of writing the version was 16.0).
 Double click the installer to start the installation.

 ![vmware](/img/wifi/vmware1.png){: .center-block :}

-If you want to run VMware from console add it into system PATH.
-In this tutorial we won't be using the player from the console.
+If you want to use VMware console add it into the system PATH.
+In this tutorial we won't be using that, so you can deselect it.

 ![vmware path](/img/wifi/vmware2.png){: .center-block :}